nymea/nymea-plugins/shelly/README.md

 * Shelly Vintage

 ## Requirements
-Shelly devices communicate with via MQTT.
-This means, in order to add Shelly devices to nymea, the nymea instance is required to have the MQTT broker enabled in the nymea settings and the Shelly device needs to be connected to the same WiFi as nymea is in.
+The Shelly device needs to be connected to the same WiFi as nymea is in.
 New Shelly devices will open a WiFi named with their name as SSID.
 For instance, a Shelly 1 would appear as "shelly1-XXXXXX".
 Connect to this WiFi and open the webpage that will pop up.
 From there, it can be configured it to connect to the same network where the nymea system is located.
 No other options need to be set as they can be configured using nymea later on.

 ## Setting up devices